georgeanndata/georgeann-data-projects.github.io/_posts/insurance_fraud_detection.md

 ## Random Forest model

-Since using a Logistic Regression model did not result in a good model, the next model I tried was the Random Forest.
+Since using a Logistic Regression model did not result in a great results, the next model I tried was the Random Forest.

 ```
 ######################################################